 White Rice Flour: This has a very neutral taste and is made from finely milled white rice.
 It is cheap and easy to digest.

 Brown Rice Flour: More fiber, fat, and protein than white rice flour.
 Good structure but can be gritty.

 Sweet Rice Flour: Made from ground glutinous rice (does NOT contain gluten).
-It’s is sticky with a high starch quality, works great in gluten-free baking because it helps bind things together.
+It is sticky with a high starch quality, and works great in gluten-free baking because it helps bind things together.

 Sorghum Flour: High in protein, soft flour with light color.
 Makes bakes light and tender.
 Mild, sweet flavor.